massgov/openmass/docs/ai-editorial-vector-prototype.md

 - The current page's rendered `ai_index` text.
 - Related pages from pgvector.
 - Breadcrumb text.
+- Indexed context for the immediate breadcrumb parent, when that parent page is in the local index.
+- Indexed context for a small set of internal pages linked from the current page's main body area.
 - Link targets preserved as `[href: ...]`.
 - "Offered by" links from the rendered view mode.
 - Incoming links from Entity Usage.